Javi Martínez (footballer, born 1 July 1988): Club career

-Born in Seville, Andalusia, Martínez finished his youth career with local giants Sevilla FC.
-He made his senior debuts in 2007 with the C-team and, on 7 June 2009, played for Sevilla Atlético against SD Huesca in what was his first Segunda División appearance, featuring 90 minutes in the 0–3 away loss; in the following two Segunda División B seasons he was a regular starter for B's, scoring five goals in the first.
+Born in Seville, Andalusia, Martínez finished his youth career with local giants Sevilla.
+He made his senior debuts in 2007 with the C-team and, on 7 June 2009, played for Sevilla Atlético against Huesca in what was his first Segunda División appearance, featuring 90 minutes in the 0–3 away loss; in the following two Segunda División B seasons he was a regular starter for B's, scoring five goals in the first.

 On 30 June 2011, Martínez was released by Sevilla and signed a deal with Huesca on 16 July.
 However, in the following transfer window, he cut ties with the latter club and joined Real Zaragoza B.

-In September 2012, Martínez signed with Orihuela CF in the third level.
+In September 2012, Martínez signed with Orihuela in the third level.
 He terminated his contract on 3 January of the following year, moving to Gimnàstic de Tarragona five days later.

 On 30 December 2014, after struggling with injuries, Martínez was released.
-He signed for fellow league team CE L'Hospitalet on 12 January 2015 and, the ensuing summer, moved abroad for the first time at the age of 27, joining a host of compatriots at Europa FC from the Gibraltar Premier Division.
+He signed for fellow league team L'Hospitalet on 12 January 2015 and, the ensuing summer, moved abroad for the first time at the age of 27, joining a host of compatriots at Europa from the Gibraltar Premier Division.

 On 10 August 2016, Martínez announced his retirement at the age of 28.